 Local databases are available from the listbox in the Data Explorer as shown in the image below.
 Only databases to which the user has access are shown.

 The plugin allows users to create and drop databases from the Data Explorer in the WordPress dashboard.
 The plugin needs to have access and the necessary priveleges to perform these actions (CREATE and DROP).
 Grant access to local database wpda_demo:

 HINT On my development machine my WordPress user is allowed to create and drop databases.
 On my web server I use remote connections.

 Connecting to a remote database

-You can use remote connections just like your WordPress database.
-The plugin handles both types of databases in the same way.
+You can use a remote database just like your WordPress database.
+The plugin handles both types of databases the same way.
 If you have the necessary privileges you can create, alter and drop tables, views and so on in the Data Explorer or from the Data Designer.

 A remote database must be a MySQL or MariaDB database.
 Other database management systems like Oracle or SQL Server are not supported.